 Dear Members and Friends,

-Our March newsletter is exclusively devoted to coverage of the 2008 State of the Valley conference, held in San Jose on February 22.
-We’re delighted that more than 1,100 people gathered for a day spent in dialogue and discussion, including smaller break-out sessions.
+Our March newsletter is exclusively devoted to coverage of the 2009 State of the Valley conference, held in San Jose last month.
+We are delighted that more than 1100 people gathered for a day spent in dialogue and discussion about our region’s most important issues.

-We’re providing audio links to all of the plenary sessions here; we’re also pleased that our media partners at KQED and KTEH are rebroadcasting portions of the conference and preparing a 60-minute special report for prime-time viewing later this month.
+We’re providing audio links to all of the plenary sessions here; we’re also pleased that our media partners at public stations KQED Radio and KTEH-TV have been rebroadcasting portions of the conference.

 President and Chief Executive Officer